hidglobal/digitalpersona-access-management-services/docs/was.md

   </tr>
   <tr>
   <td valign="top">credentialId</td>
   <td valign="top">The unique ID of the credential whose data needs to be returned.
-The format of credential IDs is described below in “Credential class” <mark style="color:Red;"on page 69</mark></td>
+The format of credential IDs is described in the section [Credential class](credential-class).</td>
   </tr>
 </table>